 Sirius Black was inside from the day after Voldemort fell, and he tells us as a preface to his story of the decline and fall of Barty Crouch Sr, that he only pieced most of it together in the year he had been dodging the Aurors — after he escaped.
 I think he had very little word from outside until Fudge showed up on an inspection tour and gave him a newspaper.

-He would have remembered that Malfoy had a social circle of his own. and that his was a rival circle to Bella’s.
+He might well have remembered that Malfoy had a social circle of his own. and that his was a rival circle to Bella’s.
 He clearly knows that Snape was taken up by Malfoy after Bella either dropped him, or finished school herself.
 Which may be why Sirius states that there was no suspicion about Snape having been connected before the end of the war.
 Snape had ended up in Malfoy’s crowd, not Bella’s.

 So if Sirius didn’t grow up knowing that the Malfoys were also DEs or on a fast track to become so, he probably wouldn’t have brought him up in that context.

-Particularly since Malfoy certainly wasn’t a part of Bella’s gang.
+Particularly since Malfoy almost certainly wasn’t a part of Bella’s gang.
 He had probably never been a part of Bella’s gang.
 There was clearly no love lost between Lucius and Bella to the day she died, and I am coming more and more to the conclusion that there never had been.

 In fact, some of the fan suspicions that the Malfoys are jumped-up nouveau riche rather than “old guard” purebloods may have something to it.
 But, regardless of the cause, Lucius certainly never made the cut where Bella was concerned.
 (Of course that may simply be because Lucius was too arrogant to defer to her.)